 Try it out: Turn your head slowly left and right without effort, then bring it back to the center and only imagine with your eyes closed, that you are turning your head a little further - but only to the left.
 Do not move your head, while you imagine this movement, but imagine it so vividly as though you were actually performing it.
 After doing this imaginary movement of your head 3 or 4 times slowly and clearly, actually perform the movement keeping your eyes closed.
 Then turn your head to the right and feel if there is a difference after imagining it on one side.
 (Interestingly, if someone feels pain turning to the left side, he will avoid even imagining the movement.)

 For this reason in the activation of the imagination is of critical importance.
 If you can clearly imagine a movement that is just a little beyond your physical capacities, you will have an easier time to actually perform the movement.
-Each of the many lessons in the Change Your Age Method will expand your self-image.
+Each of the many lessons in the Change Your Age program will expand your self-image.